pixelnest/presskit.html/README.md

 The goal is to generate only HTML pages — no PHP required at all.
 Just fill some XML data files, add some images, execute a command, and boom.
 It's done.

+## Roadmap

+The roadmap is available on [Trello](https://trello.com/b/5T6BIyi3/open-source-presskit-html).
+Feel free to send a pull request.

 ## Installation

 The simplest way to install **presskit.html** is to use [npm](http://npmjs.org/):